toludwig/golden-lemurs/docs/approach.md

 The next step was to download relevant data fields for each repository to learn upon.
 Our choice of features we want to train is described the next section.

-To query Github repositories we primarily use [GraphQL](http://graphql.org/) because of its efficient access to many fields at a time.
-However, because this has severe rate restrictions and it does not provide READMEs we also use a Python wrapper for the Github API:
+To query GitHub repositories we primarily use [GraphQL](http://graphql.org/) because of its efficient access to many fields at a time.
+However, because this has severe rate restrictions and it does not provide READMEs we also use a Python wrapper for the GitHub API:
 [github3](https://github.com/sigmavirus24/github3.py).
 This allows us to dump READMEs and all the data fields we specified above.